dgraph-io/graphql-sample-apps/todo-app-react/README.md

 <h3 align="center"><a href="https://dgraph.io/docs/learn/developer/todo-app-tutorial/todo-deploy/" target="_blank">Deploy Now</a> for free!</h3>

 To-Do is a sample app that lets users manage the tasks on their personal to-do list.
 This app demonstrates how to use React hooks with an Apollo client to easily create, read, update, and delete to-do list items.
-Deploying this app on Slash GraphQL deploys both the back-end database service and a front-end React app in a single click, no credit card required.
-To learn more about this sample app, see: [Building a To-Do List React App with Dgraph](https://dgraph.io/blog/post/building-todo-list-react-dgraph/)
+Deploying this app on Dgraph Cloud deploys both the back-end database service and a front-end React app, no credit card required.
+To learn more about this sample app, see: [Building a To-Do List React App with Dgraph](https://dgraph.io/blog/post/building-todo-list-react-dgraph/) old version

 ### Features
 - Add a new task